-- 3.1.1 Any incidents of sexual violence and/or misconduct against students can be reported directly to the Student Conduct Team via the Report and Support tool available to all students and staff of the University of East London.
+3.1.1 Any incidents of sexual violence and/or misconduct can be reported directly to the Student Conduct Team via the Report and Support tool available to all students and staff of the University of East London.
 Additionally, incidents can be reported by emailing the Student Conduct Team directly at studentconduct@uel.ac.uk or by reporting an incident to a staff member, who can then get in contact with the Student Conduct Team.
-Students can request guidance from the University's IDSVA (Independent Domestic & Sexual Violence Advisor) on how to report incidents and get emotional support. - 3.1.2 Any incidents of sexual violence and/or misconduct against staff can be reported via the Report and Support tool available to all students and staff of the University of East London.
-These reports will not be pursued under this policy, however, will be addressed and pursued by the appropriate team and process from within the University.
+Students can request guidance from the University's IDSVA (Independent Domestic & Sexual Violence Advisor) on how to report incidents and get emotional support.